Creba Surname

 Where Does The Last Name Creba Come From? nationality or country of origin

-The last name Creba occurs in England more than any other country/territory.
-It can also be found as:.
-Click here for further possible spellings of this surname.
+The surname Creba occurs in England more than any other country or territory.
+It can also be rendered in the variant forms:.
+Click here for further potential spellings of this surname.

 How Common Is The Last Name Creba? popularity and diffusion

-The surname Creba is the 2,152,526th most numerous last name on earth, held by approximately 1 in 94,643,453 people.
-The last name Creba occurs predominantly in Europe, where 55 percent of Creba reside; 53 percent reside in Northern Europe and 53 percent reside in British Isles.
+Creba is the 2,152,526th most numerous surname world-wide, borne by approximately 1 in 94,643,453 people.
+The surname Creba occurs predominantly in Europe, where 55 percent of Creba are found; 53 percent are found in Northern Europe and 53 percent are found in British Isles.

-The surname Creba is most commonly occurring in England, where it is held by 41 people, or 1 in 1,358,977.
-In England Creba is mostly found in: West Midlands, where 54 percent are found, Berkshire, where 10 percent are found and Cambridgeshire, where 10 percent are found.
-Not including England this last name is found in 5 countries.
-It is also common in Canada, where 30 percent are found and South Africa, where 13 percent are found.
+The last name is most numerous in England, where it is carried by 41 people, or 1 in 1,358,977.
+In England it is mostly found in: West Midlands, where 54 percent reside, Berkshire, where 10 percent reside and Cambridgeshire, where 10 percent reside.
+Apart from England this surname is found in 5 countries.
+It is also common in Canada, where 30 percent reside and South Africa, where 13 percent reside.

 Creba Family Population Trend historical fluctuation

-The frequency of Creba has changed through the years.
-In England the number of people who held the Creba surname rose 132 percent between 1881 and 2014.
+The incidence of Creba has changed over time.
+In England the number of people carrying the Creba surname rose 132 percent between 1881 and 2014.

 Creba Last Name Statistics demography